eebergman-katas/evercraft/README.md

 > As a player I want a character to have a class that customizes its capabilities so that I can play more interesting characters

-##### Ideas
+##### Basic Class

-- changes in hit points
+- Modifies base HP
-- changes in attack and damage
+- Modifies hp gain on lvl up
-- increased critical range or damage
+- Modifies damage per level
-- bonuses/penalties versus other classes
+- Modifies 1st ability per lvlup
-- special abilities
+- Modifies 2nd ability per lvlup
-- alignment limitations
+- May restrict alignment

 ##### Samples